IHAVEANACCOUN/IHAVEANACCOUN/README.md

 - 👋 Hi, I’m @IHAVEANACCOUN
 - 👀 I’m interested in Scratch Coding
-- 🌱 I’m currently Banned 😢
+- 🌱 I’m currently Banned from Scratch😢
 - ⚡ Fun fact: I like to be called KIDster

 <!---